-In this episode of The Sober Curator, host Alysse Bryson gathers a dynamic group of curators to explore the spiritual side of sobriety.
+In this episode of the Sober Curator Podcast, host Alysse Bryson gathers a dynamic group of curators to explore the spiritual side of sobriety.
 Listen in as Anne Marie Cribbin, Daniel G. Garza, Teresa Bergen, and Derek Castleman share their unique journeys with spirituality, how ancient philosophies intertwine with modern recovery practices, and the legacies they aim to leave behind.
 The conversation reveals the deeply personal yet universally relatable nature of faith and recovery, sure to inspire those on their sober path.

 For Anne Marie Cribbin, sobriety was more than a personal choice; it was a necessity for spiritual preservation and growth.
 Her journey began with a shock upon encountering the pervasive cultural conditioning that intertwined alcohol with spiritual practices.
 This revelation acted as a turning point, inspiring her decision to embrace sobriety as a means to strengthen her spiritual connection, something she holds in high regard.
 Anne Marie describes this as a reclamation of self, a refusal to stand for the slow encroachment of alcohol on her creativity, emotions, and spirituality.